 Every piece of clothing I recommend below is one that I use myself.
 I hike a few hundred kilometers of trails every summer and autumn and put my gear under tremendous strain yet it never fails me.

-Lowa Mauria GTX boots – These boots carried me across the Dolomites for hundreds of kilometers until I wore the sole off.
-My own fault, because you can actually resolve them!
+Hanwag boots carried me across the Dolomites for hundreds of kilometers until I wore the sole off.
+My own fault, because you can actually resole them!
 They are very well made, comfy, and look nice!
-Just buy a better insole (as with any hiking boots).
+Just invest in a comfy insole.

 Store all your clothes in a stuff sack to save space and have easy access to them, when stored in your backpack.
 I recommend either the 8-liter or the 13-liter version.